Democrats gain entry to NJ immigration detention center after arguing with cops, 'literally banging on the door'

 The Father's Day episode was the latest in a series of similar trips by Democratic lawmakers to immigration detention centers, which are part of a broader effort to draw attention to the family members who have been separated by federal authorities while illegally crossing the border from Mexico into the United States.

+Also Sunday, first lady Melania Trump weighed in.
+“Mrs. Trump hates to see children separated from their families & hopes both sides of the aisle can finally come together to achieve successful immigration reform.
+She believes we need to be a country that follows all laws but also a country that governs w/heart,” her office told Fox News.

-Before being allowed inside the Elizabeth facility, Rep. Jerry Nadler, D-N.Y., said that he was forcibly holding a door open at the site.
+Before being allowed inside the Elizabeth facility on the unannounced visit, Rep. Jerry Nadler, D-N.Y., said that he was forcibly holding a door open at the site.

 "We have gotten the door open at the Elizabeth, NJ ICE detention center and refusing to let it close until we are given access to the detainees," he wrote.